Kit Curtius and colleagues from the U.S. and India demonstrate how mathematical modeling of

-Welcome to ESOCAN – an educational resource dedicated to the prevention and control of esophageal cancer.
-It is currently at an early stage of development and will be undergoing changes and expansion.
+Welcome to ESOCAN – an educational resource for the public and medical community dedicated to the prevention and control of esophageal cancer, which is the sixth most frequent cause of cancer-related death in the world.

 Additional information is available through the menu options: